uinix-js/uinix-theme/readme.md

 ### Theme property

-The theme property is a variable associated with one or many [CSS properties](#css-property).
+The theme property is a string variable that relates to one or many [CSS properties](#css-property).
 They form the keys of the [theme](#theme).
-Any value specified to a theme property may be applied to these associated CSS properties.
+Any [CSS property value](#css-property-value) specified for a theme property is consequently applied to these associated CSS properties.

-A theme property must be of `'string'` type.

 #### Example